 It’s been exactly one month since I received my iPad Wi-Fi 3G on April 30th.
-In the last 31 days the iPad has become my go to device for almost everything.
-Each morning, after I prepare for my day, I walk over to my night stand where I lay the iPad before I turn out the lights to sleep.
-It’s been charging over night with the volume on low so that night time notifications (it’s insane that some people send email at 2 AM) don’t wake my wife.
-I don’t need to charge it overnight – the iPad battery does indeed last through a whole day of use – I just want it fully ready for my day.
+In the last 31 days, the iPad has become my go-to device for almost everything.
+Each morning, after I prepare for my day, I walk over to my nightstand, where I lay the iPad before I turn out the lights to sleep.
+It’s been charging overnight with the volume on low so that nighttime notifications (it’s insane that some people send the email at 2 AM) don’t wake my wife.
+I don’t need to charge it overnight – the iPad battery does indeed last through a whole day of use – I want it fully ready for my day.

-The day after the iPad arrived was a Saturday and we had planned to attend an event honoring my college Physics professor who was retiring.
+The day after the iPad arrived was a Saturday, and we had planned to attend an event honouring my college Physics professor who was retiring.
 My wife and I both attended Drew University in Madison (a borough in Morristown, NJ) and as we headed out for the one hour drive north, I handed the iPad to my kids in the backseat.
 Why my wife and I chatted about our party days in college, the kids were busy in the back surfing the Internet, playing games and watching movies.
-We’ve had a Netflix subscription for quite some time and when Netflix started offering streaming video via our TiVo the service became even more valuable.
-That value increase even futher when you consider that my kids can now watch Netflix instant queue movies on the iPad – on demand movies from the backseat of the car.
+We’ve had a Netflix subscription for quite some time, and when Netflix started offering streaming video via our TiVo, the service became even more valuable.
+That value increases even further when you consider that my kids can now watch Netflix instant queue movies on the iPad – on-demand movies from the backseat of the car.
 Via 3G.
 AT&T 3G.

-On the lunch break, I use the iPad to catch up my social networks and general news.
-I love Twitter and there are quite a few excellent twitter clients for the iPad that make use of the 9.7″ screen.
+On the lunch break, I use the iPad to catch up on my social networks and general news.
+I love Twitter, and there are quite a few excellent twitter clients for the iPad that make use of the 9.7″ screen.
 My favourite is TweetDeck.
-It has a multi-column view – I prefer to use i in portrait – and support for multiple twitter accounts.
+It has a multi-column view – I prefer to use I in portrait – and support for multiple twitter accounts.

 When I get back home, the iPad becomes an entertainment device.
-I love playing games with my kids but I generally dislike board games, especially games with dice.
-However, I discovered a few good games for the iPad that my kids and I really enjoy.
+I love playing games with my kids, but I generally dislike board games, especially games with dice.
+However, I discovered a few good games for the iPad that my kids and I enjoy.
 The first game we played together is FriendSheep HD – a silly action board game for up to four players.
 The game showed up a competitive streak that I did not think my kids had.
-They had an intense delite in beating Dad.
-The aim of the ridiculously named game is to herd sheep and make them stay put or prevent them from eating your patch of grass.
+They had an intense delete in beating Dad.
+The ridiculously named game aims to herd sheep and make them stay put or prevent them from eating your patch of grass.
 I think we played this one five times yesterday.
 Time flies when you are having fun.

 The other multi-person iPad game that has become popular in my home is Small World for iPad.
 This iTunes description says it all.

-When not playing or working on my iPad I read books.
-So far I have bought only one book, Linchpin: Are You Indispensable? by Seth Godin, in the iBooks app.
-The app is easy to use and you can purchase books right from the app.
-But iBooks has a limited catalog of recent book.
-Fortunately, both Amazon and Barnes & Noble have released app for the iPad.
-If you are a Kindle or Nook user you can download your existing purchases to the iPad.
-Amazon and B& N have a significantly larger catalog and many older titles are available.
-Any book you can find in iBooks can be found in the Kindle and B& N eReader catalogs.
+When not playing or working on my iPad, I read books.
+So far I have bought only one book, Linchpin: Are You Indispensable?
+By Seth Godin, in the iBooks app.
+The app is easy to use, and you can purchase books right from the app.
+But iBooks has a limited catalogue of recent publications.
+Fortunately, both Amazon and Barnes & Noble have released the app for the iPad.
+If you are a Kindle or Nook user, you can download your existing purchases to the iPad.
+Amazon and B& N have a more extensive catalogue, and many older titles are available.
+Any book you can find in iBooks can be found in the Kindle and B& N eReader catalogues.
 The downside to the Kindle and eReader apps is that you must visit the Amazon.com and B& N web sites to make purchases.
-In app book purchases are not available.
+In-app book purchases are not available.
 Still, it is nice to know that anything my Kindle and Nook carrying colleagues can I access, I can do as well from my iPad.